apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Alabama governor signs IVF protection bill into law**
+**Budget 2024: Jeremy Hunt cuts National Insurance again as election looms**

-You can read more about it [here](https://www.axios.com/2024/03/07/alabama-ivf-fertility-protection-bill).
+You can read more about it [here](https://www.bbc.com/news/uk-politics-68488467).

 ## Requirements
 - Python 3.8